giraruba99/stocks-analysis/README.md

 * Unlike other stocks, TERP lost in both years (although their lost was mild in both years)
 * Both ENPH and RUN gained in both years
 * DQ was the most profitable in 2017, but it ended up with the highest percentage of loss in year 2018
 * AY was not too volatile compared to other socks with mixed results.
-In 2018, AY gained 8.9% in 2017 and lost 7.3% in 2018.
+AY gained 8.9% in 2017 and lost 7.3% in 2018.
 ## Summary, conclusion and Recommendations
 * Summary: The following summary can be presented from the project
  - The 2 conscutaive years end up completely different in their profitability